push-protocol/push-whitepaper/protocol-specs-section/epns-protocol/sending-notifications/notifications-abi.md

 ## Concept

 All of the payloads are uploaded as JSON format in decentralized storage solutions \(**or in some special future cases, even centralized ones**\).
-The EPNS JS Library interfaces with Ethereum Push Notification Service protocol and calls:
+The Push JS Library interfaces with Ethereum Push Notification Service protocol and calls:

 ```text
 sendNotification(address _recipient, bytes _identity)